Ambulances called to 800 people suffering from hypothermia

 Charity Age Scotland said this was a "recipe for disaster" for older people.

-The first half of December saw an Arctic blast hit the UK with freezing temperatures and ice and snow across Scotland.
+The first half of December saw an Arctic blast hit the UK with freezing temperatures and snow across Scotland.

 Braemar in Aberdeenshire, was the coldest place in the UK at -15.7C, the lowest minimum temperature since February 2021.

-According to the SAS figures, 799 people were taken to hospital from 1 December to 18 December with hypothermia, defined as a temperature of less than 35C.
+According to the SAS figures, 799 people were taken to hospital from 1 December to 18 December with hypothermia - defined as a temperature of less than 35C.

 NHS Greater Glasgow and Clyde had the highest number with 170 taken to hospital.

-The lowest number of admissions was in Orkney and Shetland, where fewer than five people were admitted.
+Orkney and Shetland had the lowest number of cases, where fewer than five people were admitted.

 Hypothermia cases: 1 Dec -18 Dec 2022